CECILIA: Gas-Phase Physical Conditions and Multi-Element Chemistry at Cosmic Noon: Physical Conditions and Chemical Abundances

 \section{Physical Conditions and Chemical Abundances}

-With the combination of the NIRSpec and MOSFIRE data, it is possible to determine the gas-phase physical conditions and chemical composition of the ISM in the CECILIA galaxies.
-We employ the \textsc{PyNeb} package \citep{luridiana2015} for these calculations, and we summarize the assumed atomic data in Table \ref{t:atomic}.
-We consider the ISM to be composed of three zones, separated based on the ionization potentials of the metals within the gas.
+With the combination of the NIRSpec and MOSFIRE data, we can now determine the gas-phase physical conditions and chemical composition of the ISM in the CECILIA galaxies.
+We employ \textsc{PyNeb} v1.1.18 \citep{luridiana2015,morisset2020} for these calculations, and we summarize the assumed atomic data in Table \ref{t:atomic}.
+We consider the ISM to be composed of three zones, separated based on the IPs of the metals within the gas.
 A two-zone model \citep[e.g.,][]{esteban2009} is often invoked when measuring the ionic abundances of O, where the conditions of the \oii\ and \oiii\ emitting gas define the low- and high-ionization zones, respectively.
-These zones contain other metal ions with similar ionization potentials: N$^+$, O$^+$, and S$^+$ reside in the low-ionization zone, while the high-ionization zone contains O$^{2+}$.
-However, S$^{2+}$ and Ar$^{2+}$ have ionization potentials that do not align with either O$^+$ or O$^{2+}$, which has motivated the use of a third, intermediate-ionization zone \citep[e.g.,][]{garnett1992}.
+These zones contain other metal ions with similar IPs: N$^+$, O$^+$, and S$^+$ reside in the low-ionization zone (10.1 eV $<$ IP $<$ 23.4 eV), while the high-ionization zone contains O$^{2+}$ (IP $=$ 35.1 eV).
+However, S$^{2+}$ and Ar$^{2+}$ have IPs that do not align with either O$^+$ or O$^{2+}$, which has motivated the use of a third, intermediate-ionization zone \citep[e.g.,][]{garnett1992} for ions with 23.4 eV $<$ IP $<$ 35.1 eV.
 Indeed, spectroscopic observations of local star-forming nebulae indicate that the \te\ trends in the intermediate-ionization zone are distinct from the \te\ in the simple two-zone model \citep{kennicutt2003,croxall2016,rogers2021,mendez-delgado2023}, requiring either a directly measured or inferred \te\ to accurately measure the abundances of S$^{2+}$ and Ar$^{2+}$.
 Given our numerous detections of the \siii\ auroral line, we can constrain the \te\siii\ and ionic abundances of S$^{2+}$ and Ar$^{2+}$ in this intermediate-ionization zone within the CECILIA galaxies.